IU-PR/Capstone_project/content/docs/Groups/HealthyBasedProductivity.md

 4. What metrics will you use to measure the success of your project?

-First of all, the output of our system should be an adequate resulting schedule, i.e. no overlapping, no shifts for fixed tasks or events (such as lectures, meetings, etc.), and adjustments based on the experience of the user's previous activity.
+First of all, the output of our system should be an adequate resulting schedule, i.e. no overlapping, no shifts for fixed events (such as lectures, meetings, etc.), and adjustments based on the experience of the user's previous activity.
 In addition, our project will be successful if it is useful and user-friendly, so we plan to test our solution among potential users.

 5. How do you plan to iterate and pivot if necessary based on user feedback?